finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

         // FundsApi apiInstance = apiFactory.build(FundsApi.class);

         FundsApi apiInstance = ApiFactoryBuilder.build(fileName).build(FundsApi.class);
-        String scope = "scope_example"; // String | The scope of the Fund
+        String scope = "scope_example"; // String | The scope of the Fund.
-        String code = "code_example"; // String | The code of the Fund
+        String code = "code_example"; // String | The code of the Fund.
+Together with the scope this uniquely identifies the Fund.
-        String navTypeCode = "navTypeCode_example"; // String | When provided runs against the specified NAV Type, otherwise the Primary NAV Type will be used.
+        String navTypeCode = "navTypeCode_example"; // String | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used.
-        FundValuationRequest fundValuationRequest = new FundValuationRequest(); // FundValuationRequest | The request specifying the dates (or DiaryEntry) on which to calculate a set of valuation metrics try {
+        FundValuationRequest fundValuationRequest = new FundValuationRequest(); // FundValuationRequest | The request specifying the dates (or DiaryEntry) on which to calculate a set of valuation metrics. try {
             // uncomment the below to set overrides at the request level
             // ListAggregationResponse result = apiInstance.getValuationForFund(scope, code, navTypeCode, fundValuationRequest).execute(opts);